Macrometacorp/jsC8/docs/Reference/Collection/DocumentCollection.md

-# DocumentCollection API
+## DocumentCollection

-The _DocumentCollection API_ extends the
-[_Collection API_](README.md) with the following methods.
+The `DocumentCollection API` extends the [_Collection API_](https://developer.document360.io/docs/overview-4)        with the following methods.

 ## documentCollection.document

 `async documentCollection.document(documentHandle, [graceful]): Object`

-Retrieves the document with the given _documentHandle_ from the collection.
+Retrieves the document with the given `documentHandle` from the collection.

 **Arguments**